exploratum/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach could modify the elements inside the array you are looping through .map will create a new array where the results of the mapping would be saved.
+The original array os not changed

 2. What is the difference between a function and a method?

+A method will be linked to an object that will be receiving the action of the method A function can be run without any association to a method

 3. What is closure?

+Closure is how enclosed functions can access variable that are located at the first level of the enclosing function.
+It also allows the enclosed function to access global variables.

 4. Describe the four rules of the 'this' keyword.

+global: default where 'this is bound to window/console
+implicit: 'this' is bound to the calling object
+explicit: 'this' is explicitly bound to an object by using methods such as 'call' or 'apply' New binding: 'this' will bind to a new instance of an object created through a constructor using the keyword new.

 5. Why do we need super() in an extended class?

+Super allows the child class to access the parent class properties and initializing them using the provided object parameter when a new instance of the object is created.

 ## Project Set up